All India Anna Dravida Munnetra Kazhagam: M. G. Ramachandran era (1972–87)

+In 1974, AIADMK contested its first assembly election in Puducherry with its alliance partner CPI and won 14 of 30 seats in the legislative assembly.
+On 6 March 1974, S. Ramassamy was sworn in as chief minister of Puducherry for the short-lived government and became the first chief minister from the party after its establishment.

-The DMK-led government was dismissed by a central government on corruption charges in 1976.
+In Tamil Nadu, the Karunanidhi-led state government was dismissed by the Indira Gandhi-led central government on corruption charges in 1976.
 The AIADMK swept to power, defeating the DMK in the 1977 assembly election.
-M.G.R. was sworn in as the third chief minister of Tamil Nadu on 30 June 1977.
-In the 1977 general election, the party won 18 seats.
-In 1979, the AIADMK became the first Dravidian and regional party to join the Union Cabinet.
-Sathiavani Muthu and A. Bala Pajanor were the members of parliament who joined the short-lived Union Ministry led by then-prime minister Charan Singh.
+On 30 June 1977, M.G.R. was sworn in as the chief minister of Tamil Nadu, becoming the first actor to become the chief minister in the Republic of India.
+In the 1977 general election, the party won 18 seats, and in the Puducherry assembly election, it won 14 seats and formed the government.
+On 2 July 1977, S. Ramassamy was sworn in as chief minister of Puducherry for a second term.
+In 1979, the AIADMK became the first Dravidian and regional party to join the Union Cabinet in the history of the Republic of India.
+Sathiavani Muthu and Aravinda Bala Pajanor were the members of parliament who joined the short-lived Union Ministry led by Prime Minister Charan Singh.

 The relationship between the AIADMK and the INC slowly became strained.
 In the 1980 general election, the INC aligned with the DMK, and the alliance won 37 out of the 39 state parliamentary seats.
 The AIADMK won just two seats.
-After returning to power, Indira Gandhi dismissed a number of state governments belonging to the opposition parties, including the AIADMK government in Tamil Nadu.
+After returning to power, Indira Gandhi dismissed many state governments belonging to the opposition parties, including the AIADMK government in Tamil Nadu.

-In the 1980 assembly election, with the opposition DMK continuing the electoral alliance with the INC, In a massive reversal of fortunes following the Lok Sabha elections, the AIADMK won a comfortable majority in the state assembly with 129 of 234 seats.
-M.G.R. was sworn in as chief minister for the second time on 9 June 1980.
+In 1980, AIADMK contested its second assembly election in Tamil Nadu, allied with left parties, and won as the single majority party in the state assembly with 129 of 234 seats.
+On 9 June 1980, M.G.R. was sworn in as chief minister of Tamil Nadu for a second term, whereas the opposition DMK continued its alliance with the central government ruling INC(I) following the last general election and got a completely reversed result.
+The victory solidified M.G.R.'s position as a prominent leader in Tamil Nadu, further strengthening the AIADMK's influence in the state's political landscape.
+Meanwhile, the DMK faced significant challenges as it grappled with the consequences of its alliance, leading to a period of introspection and re-evaluation of its strategies for future elections.